Primary Resources: Sound

 Consider the pace of the music and the impact of sound effects and moments of silence.
 Is the filmmaker trying to amaze, excite or amuse the audience?

-Primary Framework links:
+Primary curriculum links:

 Latest content: